Everything You Need to Know About Yellowstone Season 4

 Yellowstone returned for Season 4 on Sunday, Nov.
 7, with back-to-back episodes on the Paramount Network.
 It was simulcast on TV Land, CMT, Pop TV, and their respective websites for anyone with a cable subscription.

 If you want to watch new episodes, Yellowstone airs Sundays at 8/7c on the Paramount Network.
-Season 4, Episode 5 premieres on Sunday, Nov.
-28 and will finally introduce John to Summer Higgins (Piper Perabo), an environmental activist who is going to make things really difficult for the family.
+Season 4, Episode 6 premieres on Sunday, Dec.
+5. Yellowstone guest star Piper Perabo, who plays animal rights activist Summer Higgins, teased ahead of the episode a showdown between herself and Beth that we can't wait to see.
 If you can't watch on Sunday night, episodes will be available the next day on the Paramount Network app, but will also require a cable login.
 Due to licensing rights, Yellowstone is not streaming on Paramount+.

 Yellowstone Seasons 1-3 are currently streaming on Peacock.
-Season 4 is expected to arrive on the service when it concludes in early 2022.
+Season 4 is expected to arrive on the service when it concludes.

 If the flagship series is not enough, don't worry, there are more Duttons on the way.
 The Yellowstone prequel series 1883 will premiere in December on Paramount+ and we have everything you need to know about the Sam Elliott-centered Western as well.